Ambi9u0us/Ambi9u0us/readme.md

-> Thanks for the Template of <https://github.com/Huxpro/>
+> Thanks for the Template from <https://github.com/Huxpro/>